 6 Ways to Reward Your Employees

 The best managers in any organization are the supervisors who know how to get the best performance out of their employees without having them work long hours under a lot of stressful conditions.
 These are the managers who have learned how to motivate their staff to perform their best at all times.
 Also, since these managers actively listen to every individual that works for them, they can reward their staff with things that matter to them most.
-So, for those of you who want to learn some of the secrets to creating an awesome employee reward system, here are 6 ways to reward your employees for doing a great job.
+So, for those of you who want to learn some of the secrets to creating an awesome employee rewards & recognition system, here are 6 ways to reward your employees for doing a great job.

 1. Offer Flex Time Hours

 If you have parents of small children in your staff, the rewards that you offer these employees may differ greatly from workers who do not have any children in their homes.
 This is because the singles in your staff may favor earning extra money to using flex-time hours.
 For instance, some parents that you oversee may prefer to work flex time hours if they have a sick child.
 By flexing their work hours instead of taking unscheduled time off, they do not have to be penalized for being out of office

 Though some people can benefit from the extra money that they can earn through any type of award system, others may prefer award systems that give them extra vacation days.
 Because these vacation days can give them more time away from the office to spend in Jamaica and other fun vacation spots, the extra vacation time is just what some of your employees may need.

 3. Create Occasions to Give Out Challenge Coins